Gardens and Wine

 Garden on the Bridge, Windham.
 This bridge connects Windham Mills State Heritage Park and a restored mill building.
 The planted container gardens are at their peak in June.
 It’s also pretty hard to miss its famous neighbor, the Frog Bridge, which carries traffic into Willimantic.

-Roseland Cottage-Bowen House, Woodstock.
+Roseland Cottage, Woodstock.
 In 1846, Henry C. Bowen, a New York silk merchant, built Roseland Cottage as a summer home.
-Here he hosted lavish Fourth of July garden parties for prominent guests (including a few US Presidents).
+Here he hosted lavish Fourth of July garden parties for prominent guests, including a few US Presidents.
 The property showcases restored 19th century, parterre gardens with 21 flowerbeds all surrounded by boxwood.
 Visitors can tour the pink Gothic Revival house and grounds; enjoy summer concerts and an annual Fine Arts & Crafts Festival.

 Quintessential Gardens at Fort Hill Farms, Thompson.
-Enjoy this farm’s perennial display gardens, educational corn maze and 1,500 plant lavender labyrinth May-October.
+Enjoy this farm’s perennial display gardens and 1,500 plant lavender labyrinth May-October.
 The flowers are in bloom in the late summer.
+Those looking to explore during the fall can enjoy their massive corn maze.

 Logee's Greenhouse, Danielson.
-Since 1892, the Logee-Martin family has been growing and selling over a thousand varieties of tropical container plants for home and garden.
+Famous for being the go-to spot for Martha Stewart to get her begonias, Logee’s has been growing and selling over a 1,000 varieties of tropical container plants for home and garden since 1892.
 Come wander through seven enchanted, fragrant greenhouses.
 Hear the trickling sounds of the water garden and see lemons the size of grapefruits on a 103 year-old Ponderosa Lemon Tree.
-This is where Martha Stewart shops for her begonias.